Beyond the 5: Why Scientists Use Banker’s Rounding

 The principle of unbiased rounding extends far beyond chemistry:

-• Finance and Accounting: This method gets its common name, “banker’s rounding,” from its use in financial systems.
-When a bank processes millions of transactions, even a tiny systematic bias in rounding interest or currency conversions would accumulate into significant discrepancies.
-Regulations like the European Union’s currency conversion rules mandate this method.
+Finance and Accounting: The method gets its common name from banking.
+When millions of transactions are rounded, even a small systematic bias in interest calculations or currency conversions adds up.
+The European Union’s currency conversion rules mandate this method for exactly this reason.

 Seeing the Bias: A Simulation